VUmcCGP/wisecondor/README.md

 ranging from 50 to 500 kb.
 When increasing the reference bin size (`--binsize`), I recommend lowering the reference locations per target (`--refsize`) and the minimum amount of sensible reference bins per target bin (`--minrefbins`).
 Further note that a reference bin size lower than 15 kb is not advised.
-**Important note**
-Concerning the vast majority of applications, the `--alpha` parameter should not be tweaked.
-The `--beta` parameter on the contrary should depend on your type of analysis.
-For NIPT, its default value should be fine.
-However, for gDNA, when mosaicisms are of no interest, it could be increased to its maximum, being 1.
-When the fetal (NIPT) or tumor (LQB, fresh material, FFPE, ...) fraction is known, this parameter is optimally close to this fraction.
-If you have any doubts about this argument, a default `--beta` should still be fine when a good and large reference set was created, irrespective of the type of analysis.
-If the interest is research, and not diagnostics, feel free to use the z-scores by defining a cut-off of interest.

 # Underlying algorithm